cuttana/cuttana-partitioner/README.md

 ```

 You can run all experiments.
+Also, for an efficient single thread implementation you can use `exp_single_thread.sh`.
 ### Communication Volume Mode

 To optimize for communication volume you should compile with defining `CV` flag.